 The classification is based on the discussions undertaken by the Novel Food Working Group appointed by the Commission, and on the information the Group had at its disposal at the time.
 The members of the Novel Food Working Group represent experts on novel foods from the various EU Member States.
 The classification of the products may change if new reliable information emerges on the history of their use.

-Even in the case of products with a history of use for human consumption in some member country of the EU, the food sector operator should take into account any national regulations that restrict its use.
+Even in the case of products with a history of use for human consumption in some member country of the EU, the food business operator should take into account any national regulations that may restrict its use.
 For example, in some member country the product can be considered a medicine.